Feeling stuck in old patterns?

 • depth of feeling and ability to attune with yourself and others

-• capacity to know how you feel and what you need
+• capacity to know and communicate how you feel and what you need

 • ability to regulate your feelings